sourcegraph/handbook/content/departments/people-talent/people-ops/tools/bamboohr.md

 - **Department**
 - **Job Title**: if it doesn't exist, follow the instructions above in [Creating a Job Title](#creating-a-job-title)
 - **Reports to**
+- **Cost Center**: we use this field to sync with our financial systems through Okta.

 #### Options